kenmoini/kenmoini.com/site/content/en/post/2023/03/blog-it-out-getting-started.md

 So I have this blog here, and I'm going to show you how to rip it off.
 Really.

-Ok, please don't rip off my content because it's:
+Ok, please don't rip off my ***content*** because it's:

 1. Trash
 2. Mine
 3. Not yours

-The site layout and mechanics though, all fair game...I'll even teach you how to do it, in fact that's what this blog series is all about!
+The site layout and mechanics though, all fair game.
+I won't just link you to the [repo for this site](https://github.com/kenmoini/kenmoini.com), I'll even teach you how to do it from *scratch-ish*, in fact that's what this blog series is all about!

 ## Blog It Out!